darshmenon/rosnav/README.md

 ```bash
 ros2 launch diff_drive_robot slam.launch.py
 ```
-Alternatively, you can modify `robot.launch.py` to comment out the navigation node and manually set navigation goals.

 ## Manual Robot Control
 If you prefer manual control, use the keyboard teleoperation tool: